 Preferences vary whether to fully use services offered by cloud rather than building their own infrastructures.

-Cloud Computing follows three models and they are Infrastructure as a Service (IaaS), Software as a Service (SaaS), and Platform as a Service (PaaS), they are different based on the needs, requirement, and security level of the organization and can be adapted to meet the requirement of companies.
+There are 3 types of Cloud computing techniques and they are Infrastructure as a Service (IaaS), Software as a Service (SaaS), and Platform as a Service (PaaS), they are different based on the needs, requirement, and security level of the organization and can be adapted to meet the requirement of companies.

 Benefits of cloud computing